Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Background

 \subsection{Ideal Multi-Lane Chaining Model}

-To analyze sustained-throughput loss in Ara under a fixed resource configuration, we establish an ideal multi-lane chaining model.
-The model keeps the processor lane count, functional-unit configuration, and raw memory bandwidth unchanged, and assumes that all lanes remain continuously active in the steady state.
-Chaining is assumed to be fully effective, such that a successor vector instruction can start as soon as the first results of its predecessor become available.
-The memory system is assumed to supply data continuously, without additional inefficiencies in transaction organization or bandwidth waste; vector register accesses are assumed to be conflict-free; and dependency management is assumed to introduce no extra pipeline stalls.
-Under these assumptions, the model characterizes the ideal execution behavior that the vector backend can achieve for dependent instruction chains under fixed microarchitectural resource constraints.
+To analyze sustained-throughput loss in Ara under a fixed hardware configuration, we establish an ideal multi-lane chaining model as a microarchitectural reference.
+The model keeps the lane count, functional units, vector-register resources, and raw memory bandwidth unchanged, while assuming that implementation-induced inefficiencies are eliminated: stable memory data supply, dependence release at the earliest semantically valid point, operand delivery without additional structural conflicts, and chaining as soon as the first predecessor results become available.

-Fig.~\ref{fig:ideal_model} illustrates the execution timeline of a dependent vector instruction chain, vle32.v $\rightarrow$ vfmul.vv $\rightarrow$ vfadd.vv $\rightarrow$ vse32.v, under ideal multi-lane chaining.
-The total execution time of the chain consists of three parts: the prologue phase, the steady-state phase, and the tail-drain phase.
-Let $d_{i,i+1}$ denote the startup propagation delay between two adjacent dependent instructions, and let $T_{\mathrm{fill}}$ denote the additional fill time from the startup of the last stage until the entire chain reaches peak-throughput operation.
-Then, the total prologue time before the chain enters the peak-throughput state can be expressed as
+Fig.~\ref{fig:ideal_model} illustrates the execution timeline of a dependent vector instruction chain, \texttt{vle32.v} $\rightarrow$ \texttt{vfmul.vv} $\rightarrow$ \texttt{vfadd.vv} $\rightarrow$ \texttt{vse32.v}, under ideal multi-lane chaining.
+Let $d_{i,i+1}$ denote the minimum startup-propagation delay between two adjacent dependent instructions, i.e., the unavoidable delay before the first results of instruction $i$ can be consumed by instruction $i+1$.
+Let $T_{\mathrm{fill}}$ denote the additional fill time from the startup of the last stage until the entire chain enters stable overlapped execution.
+The ideal prologue time is therefore